wrvenkat/bnr/README.md

 ## Usage

 `This script creates and restores backup based on a config file.
 The script parses the config file and processes each line entry.
-Output includes a log file which outputs failed backups or restorations.`
+Output includes an error.log file which outputs failed backups or restorations.
+A successful_bnr_lsit.conf and failed_bnr_lsit.conf corresponding to successful and failed entries.`

 `Running`
 `./bnr <arguments>`